Hashy-Software/hasherino/README.md

-# gubchat
+# hashychat
-A gub twitch chat client
+A twitch chat client.